SERVICES COMING SOON • The Competition has a current Festival Participation Agreement, but has not yet posted a Call For

 MISSION & OBJECTIVE

 The Tucson Film & Music Festival (aka Tucson Film Festival) celebrates the past, present and future of the Tucson, Arizona filmmaking and music scene.
 TFMFs focus has always been on music related content and films and filmmakers with a connection to Arizona or the Southwest.
 This season we are open to all genres of films.
 The festival accepts documentaries, narrative features and shorts.

 ABOUT THE FESTIVAL

 In the heart of the Southwest resides a dusty old pueblo full of musicians, filmmakers and bars.
 For the past 120 years, Tucson, Arizona has long been the backdrop and stage for the likes of John Dillinger, Lalo Guerrero, Pete Martinez, Linda Ronstadt, the Dusty Chaps, Ettore "Ted" DeGrazia, Green On Red, R. Carlos Nakai, Al Perry, Max Cannon, Howe Gelb, Calexico and more.
 To celebrate the artistic talent that has emerged from Tucson, TFMF celebrates the great independent film and music connected to the Southwest.

-The Tucson Film & Music Festival (aka Tucson Film Festival) launched in 2005, with a screening of the Tucson music documentary High and Dry, and the 20th anniversary of the Club Congress.
+The Tucson Film & Music Festival (aka TFMF or Tucson Film Festival) launched in 2005, with a screening of the Tucson music documentary High and Dry, and the 20th anniversary of the Club Congress.
 40+ local bands, many of whom were reuniting for the first time in years played the Labor Day weekend festivities and a new festival was born in sunny downtown Tucson, Arizona.

-Celebrating it's 12th anniversary, the Tucson Film & Music Festival invites feature, short and documentary submissions that have an emphasis on music and/or connection to Arizona and the Southwest.
+Celebrating it's 14th anniversary, the Tucson Film & Music Festival invites all genres of feature, short and documentary submissions.
+TFMF will still have an emphasis on music and/or connection to Arizona and the Southwest.
 We give special consideration to any filmmakers who are Alumni from the University of Arizona, or filmmakers from Arizona and the desert Southwest.

 TUCSON FILM & MUSIC FESTIVAL ENTRY RULES AND REGULATIONS